 Intel Macs: Power on and hold the Shift key until the login screen shows up.

 Log in, right-click the Trash icon, and select Empty Trash.
 The files that were stuck before should now delete without resistance.
-Restart your Mac normally when you’re done to exit Safe Mode and return to the standard boot configuration with all your login items and extensions running again.
+Restart your Mac normally when you’re done to exit Safe Mode and return to the standard boot configuration.

 #Unlocking Files That Block Trash Deletion

 Sometimes the fix is just unlocking a single file. macOS locks files to prevent accidental deletion, which also means you can’t Trash them without removing the lock first.
-You’ll know a file is locked when you see a small padlock icon overlaid on the file’s thumbnail in Finder, typically in the lower-left corner of the icon.
+A locked file shows a small padlock icon overlaid on the file’s thumbnail in Finder, usually in the lower-left corner of the icon.

 Through Finder: